High Inflation = Commodity Scarcity

-For those of you who have read my work over the years, you know that I am a believer that commodities are destined for long-term scarcities and much higher prices.
+For those of you who have read my work over the years, you know that I believe commodities are destined for long-term scarcities, which result in high inflation.
 I believe that gold will outperform other assets, as it has since the calendar flipped to 2000.
 The emergence of China and the rest of the development world plays a big part in the equation.

 The COVID-19 pandemic has sapped growth around the world, but has it changed my expectations?